 USDA Symbol: IRTE

 A tufted perennial with narrow, grass-like leaves and showy flowers on thin, wand-like stems to 14 in. tall.
 Leaves slightly exceed the flower stem in height.
-The flower of this species shows considerable variation in color, from white to deep purple.
-Large, delicate, lavender to deep purple (sometimes white, rarely yellow) flowers, commonly with dark violet veins, grow at top of short stalks in dense clumps of narrow, tough leaves about the same height.
+The flower of this species shows considerable variation in color.
+Large, delicate, lavender to deep purple to cream to yellow (rarely white) flowers, commonly with dark violet veins, grow at top of short stalks in dense clumps of leaves.
 Flowers usually occur singly but sometimes in pairs.

 Plant Characteristics